Firejoss/Arduino-Machine-Learning/README.md

 # Arduino Machine Learning
-AML is an light opensource library written in C++ 11.
+AML is a light opensource library written in C++ 11.

 Training and using neural networks on *Arduino* and *Teensy* boards is NOW EASY.<br/><br/>